-To find out more about the requirements for puppies and to compare quotes, read our puppy insurance guide.
+To find out more about the requirements for puppies, read our puppy insurance guide.

 If you own a dangerous dog or a banned type, you need to be aware of how the law affects your pet - read more in our article on dangerous dog insurance.

 This is likely to be your primary reason for taking out a policy, so ensure that the cover levels offered are suitable for your needs and look out for any time restraints.